Adaptation: What adaptation is not

 Adaptation differs from flexibility, acclimatization, and learning, all of which are changes during life which are not inherited.
 Flexibility deals with the relative capacity of an organism to maintain itself in different habitats: its degree of specialization.
-Acclimatization describes automatic physiological adjustments during life; learning means improvement in behavioural performance during life.
+Acclimatization describes automatic physiological adjustments during life; learning means alteration in behavioural performance during life.

 Flexibility stems from phenotypic plasticity, the ability of an organism with a given genotype (genetic type) to change its phenotype (observable characteristics) in response to changes in its habitat, or to move to a different habitat.
 The degree of flexibility is inherited, and varies between individuals.
 A highly specialized animal or plant lives only in a well-defined habitat, eats a specific type of food, and cannot survive if its needs are not met.
 Many herbivores are like this; extreme examples are koalas which depend on Eucalyptus, and giant pandas which require bamboo.
 A generalist, on the other hand, eats a range of food, and can survive in many different conditions.
 Examples are humans, rats, crabs and many carnivores.
 The tendency to behave in a specialized or exploratory manner is inherited—it is an adaptation.
 Rather different is developmental flexibility: "An animal or plant is developmentally flexible if when it is raised in or transferred to new conditions, it changes in structure so that it is better fitted to survive in the new environment," writes the evolutionary biologist John Maynard Smith.

 If humans move to a higher altitude, respiration and physical exertion become a problem, but after spending time in high altitude conditions they acclimatize to the reduced partial pressure of oxygen, such as by producing more red blood cells.
 The ability to acclimatize is an adaptation, but the acclimatization itself is not.
 The reproductive rate declines, but deaths from some tropical diseases also go down.
 Over a longer period of time, some people are better able to reproduce at high altitudes than others.
 They contribute more heavily to later generations, and gradually by natural selection the whole population becomes adapted to the new conditions.
 This has demonstrably occurred, as the observed performance of long-term communities at higher altitude is significantly better than the performance of new arrivals, even when the new arrivals have had time to acclimatize.